 Asbury Place Maryville underwent universal testing at our Health Care Center in late May and employees of our Health Care Center are being tested weekly per Governor Lee’s mandate.
-As of July 10, close to 4,000 tests have been administered across the Asbury Communities system, with a positivity rate of 1.6 percent.

 Residential Living: A resident who believes they may have been exposed to COVID or is showing symptoms recognized by the CDC as being possible markers of COVID-19, should contact their physician for testing or visit a local testing center.
 Please also notify our Infection Preventionist, Lori Tucker, RN immediately at 865-738-2802 so that we may begin contact tracing on campus.